paterit/django-microservice-template/docs/source/technical/install_and_config.rst

 be careful as for now all docker commands will be executed on the docker engine located in your {{ project_name }}-cicd docker-machine.

-Fore remote docker host you can use `remote.docker.env` file.
+Fore remote docker host you can use the `remote.docker.env` file.
 Just remember that ``DOCKER_CERT_PATH`` in this file needs to be valid absolute path to certs on the remote docker host.

 ::

     set -a
     . ./remote.docker.env
     set +a